What We Do

 We’ve developed alongside some of the industry’s best publishers on world-class franchises like Minecraft, Halo, and Age of Empires.
 We also develop our own games – such as TASTEE: Lethal Tactics.
 Our amazing publishing partners include Microsoft, DeNA, Electronic Arts, and GungHo.

-SkyBox covers all of the traditional game development disciplines, with a team of over 90 developers.
+SkyBox covers all of the traditional game development disciplines, with a team of over 100 members.
 We work on all of the major gaming platforms (console, mobile, and desktop) and specialize in creating new game concepts from scratch.
 Design is one of our major studio strengths, especially when it involves bringing fresh ideas to new customers.

 Our development process underlies everything we do at SkyBox Labs.
 Our team prides itself on moving fast and proving out the core of our designs as quickly as possible.
 We’ve found that the key to making great games is iterating rapidly to find the ‘fun’ first.
 We like to pre-visualize our ideas to make sure everyone is on the same page, and then get early prototypes in front of users as quickly as possible to validate our design assumptions.
 We layer on depth and usability once we know we have something magical.